sdiehl/zero-to-qed/docs/src/07_control_flow.md

 {{#include ../../src/ZeroToQED/ControlFlow.lean:inductive_recursive}}
 ```

+Reading constructor type signatures takes practice.
+The `node` constructor has type `α → BinaryTree α → BinaryTree α → BinaryTree α`.
+In any arrow chain `A → B → C → D`, the last type is the return type; everything before is an input.
+So `node` takes a value of type `α`, a left subtree, a right subtree, and produces a tree.
+The `leaf` constructor takes no arguments and represents an empty position where the tree ends.

 ## Parameterized Types

 Inductive types can be parameterized, making them generic over the types they contain.
 This is how you write a `List α` that works for any element type, or an expression tree parameterized by its literal type.
 One definition, infinitely many instantiations.